CodingIntel

 Recorded April 24, 2025

-Guest presenter Seth Canterbury, CPC, CPC-I
+Guest presenter Seth Canterbury

 When the method for selecting the level of E/M services was changed for 2021 (office visits) and 2023 (other visits), the concept of “risk” underwent significant revision.
 No longer was this concept confined to just one element/subcomponent of MDM.